Theerej-C/NotesForDevlopers/Business/Introduction.md

 - Then then next thing is learn to say no where we have a bad relationship.
 Or the brand is the problem then there should be no.

 ## Hiring:
+- If our business has a purpose and the people who you hire has the same purpose then there is no need for management.
+- Just check the social media or history where we need to find the purpose of the employee so that we can have a better things.
+- Then it is better to give the equity to the employee.
+When we give the equity then they will believe the company so that there is increase in the retention of employee.
 -